 It’s nothing new for card companies to mix sports with politics, entertainment, music, famous names from American history and even dinosaur bones.
 The idea might seem a little left of center, but it’s not the first time traditional sports cards have gone a little non-traditional.

-In 1933, Goudey Gum Company, seeking to make a splash in the bubble gum market, supplemented its baseball card issue with an eclectic 48-card issue that actually spanned two years before completion.
+In the midst of the Great Depression, Goudey Gum Company, seeking to make a splash in the bubble gum market, supplemented its baseball card issue with an eclectic 48-card issue that actually spanned two years before completion.
 The Sport Kings set has been copied in recent years, but the original issue is truly one-of-a-kind.

-Still considered by many to be a "baseball card set", the Sport Kings run has just three baseball players.
+Still considered by many to be a “baseball card set”, the Sport Kings run actually has just three baseball players.
 Ty Cobb stole the spotlight from Babe Ruth as the #1 card in the set.
 Ruth is #2.
-The third player is Carl Hubbell, the screwball pitcher who was leading the New York Giants to greatness.
+The third player is Carl Hubbell, the screwball pitcher who at the time was leading the New York Giants to greatness.

 Bobby Jones had put golf into the American sports consciousness and golf memorabilia collectors gravitate toward the card that appears as well as the Gene Sarazen.